blueclowd/Others/How to install Google ProtoBuff on Qt Creator.md

 ***
 ##### Step 7: We have finished all the enviroment settings till now.
 You can check it by building the project and run it to see if the result is shown as expected.
 Enjoy your journey from here.

+> Should you have any questions about this paragraph, please email me via:
+> lhungting@gmail.com